Installing the North American Database

 Pick the Location.
 Decide where you want to store the iBird database using the buttons at the bottom of the screen.
 Note if your device does not offer an SD Card you will only see the one Internal Storage button.

 Internal Storage.
-Internal RAM is the most desirable location because its very fast and so iBird will react faster.
+Internal RAM is the most desirable location because it's very fast and so iBird will respond faster.

 Start the Download.
 Press DOWNLOAD HERE on the button for the location you wish to store the new database.
 There will be a brief pause of about 10 to 60 seconds while the operating system prepares to download the database.
 After this pause the progress bar will start showing a yellow bar and the name under the progress bar will change from "Download not started" to "Download starting" as shown below.